Kate Kendall: Early life and education

+Kate studied at the CPA in Adelaide.

 Career

+Stage

+On the stage, Kendall played Rebecca in Solstice for STCSA in Adelaide, Hermia in A Midsummer Night's Dream and Cinderella in Into the Woods in Melbourne Botanic Gardens.

+Other theatre work includes at the Adelaide Festival Centre, the Carlton Courthouse and Budinski's Theatre in Melbourne.
+With the Aboriginal youth company, Jumpback Theatre, worked with female prisoners.

+Screen

-Kendall studied at the Centre for Performing Arts (CPA) (now the Adelaide College of the Arts) in Adelaide.
-There she was taught by her father, David Kendall, who then headed the acting course.
-Small parts in television shows such as Home and Away and Neighbours led to a guest role as Rosie Burgess in Blue Heelers in 1997.
-Her major television role has been as Angie Piper in Stingers, which role she played for 192 episodes from 1998 to 2004.
+Kendall had small parts in television shows such as Home and Away and Neighbours led to a guest role as Rosie Burgess in Blue Heelers in 1997.
+Her breakthrough television role was as Angie Piper in Stingers, which role she played for 192 episodes from 1998 to 2004.

 Kendall played a minor role as Lisa in the American mini-series The Starter Wife (2007) and also appeared in three episodes of the Australian produced comedy The Librarians (2007), as Jacinta McSweeney.
 Kendall appeared on the Australian drama Rush in 2010.
 In 2011 Kendall played the lead role of Diana in MTC's production of Next to Normal and appeared in the Australian musical premiere of An Officer and a Gentleman.
 She also played Emily Ormond in the twelve-part drama series Conspiracy 365, which was based on the book of the same name.
-Kendall took over the role of Lauren Carpenter on Neighbours in 2013.
+Kendall took over the role of Lauren Turner on Neighbours in 2013.

 As she was wrapping up the role of Lauren in 2017, Kendall began directing small scenes.
 She has since directed numerous episodes of the series.
 In June 2020, it was announced that Kendall would become a producer.
-She is covering for series producer Natalie Lynch, who has gone on maternity leave.
+She covered for series producer Natalie Lynch, while she was on maternity leave.
 David Knox of TV Tonight believed Kendall was the show's first actor, director, producer.

+Kendall directed the 2023 four-part series Heat, created by Jason Herbison.
+On 21 July 2025, it was announced that Kendall would be a director for a new co-commission alongside Herbison titled Imposter.